ampaire/Ultimate-Ninja/README.md

 - Enjoy

-## Design
+## Design and thinking

 This is how i designed my game:
 - In the first two days, I had a lot of ideas for a game in my mind.
 I thought of creating this cool 3D game with characters fighting but I ended up creating a game where there are two game characters on one side fighting enemies on the other side.
-- I however, lost sometime in between and when I was able to catchup, I continued with the desifn process.
+- I however, lost sometime in between and when I was able to catchup, I continued with the design process.
 - I decided to name my game Ultimate Ninja because the name sounded cool for a turn based game especially with characters fighting.
 - I used the available sprites, images and sounds from [openGame Art](https://opengameart.org)